 Once the portrait has been agreed upon I then return to the studio and begin painting.
 I generally only use oils for portraiture as I find acrylics too restrictive.
 The face is the first thing that I paint.
 As it is paramount that the face is an accurate likeness of the sitter, it is at this stage that I can show the patron the likeness.
 If the patron is pleased with the likeness I then require a 50% deposit.
 If the patron does not believe the likeness is true they do not have to continue with the commission.
 If however, the patron likes the portrait I will then proceed with the clothing and background.

 Painted portraiture generally starts at $4,500 with a canvas 91cm x 91cm.
 This is a guide only.

 Again, I prefer to work from photographs, particularly as children find it extremely challenging to sit still.
 I also prefer to take the photographs but am happy to work with photographs that are provided to me if I consider them sufficient to work from.
 I always work from several images of the sitter to get the best impression possible.

-A sketched portrait in the style of those below costs A$700 and includes GST.
+A sketched portrait in the style of those below costs $900.
 If the patron does not deem the likeness to be accurate they are under no obligation to purchase the drawing.
 Payment is not required until after the drawing is completed.